New York Shareholder Dispute Attorneys

 Experience Counts in Complex Business Disputes

 When there is disagreement between principals, the future of the business itself may be at serious risk.
 Shareholder disputes — whether about breach of fiduciary duty, dissolution or majority/minority shareholder issues — require counsel from a business law attorney who understands the complexities of your business.

-Mackay, Caswell & Callahan, P.C., is an established business law firm providing legal counsel to private and public companies.
+Mackay, Caswell & Callahan, P.C., is an established business law firm providing legal counsel to both private and public companies.
 We have considerable experience with business matters as well as the resolution of shareholder disputes.
-Please call our office toll free at 844-MCC-4TAX to arrange an appointment with a New York partnership dispute lawyer.
+You can either call our office toll free at 844-MCC-4TAX, or contact us online, to arrange an appointment with a New York partnership dispute lawyer.

 - Albany Business Attorney

 - New York City Business Attorney

 - Rochester Business Attorney

 Putting the right contracts in place first minimizes the potential for shareholder disputes and makes it easier to resolve any that arise.
 This may include noncompete agreements, terms for selling stock, voting trust provisions, and a valuation provision for the death, disability or voluntary/involuntary retirement of a principal.
 Our attorneys will review existing contracts or draft new agreements that meet your unique needs.